developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
    video: bR_uJwpVZD0
    video_type: youtube
- - image-location: right
-   title: New term-based licensing for Enterprise Browser
-   subtitle: New in Enterprise Browser
-   description: Term-based licensing is now available on Enterprise Browser.
-Enterprise Browser is a powerful, industrial browser that provides everything needed to quickly build enterprise apps with features such as barcode scanning, signature capture, payment processing, and printing.
-   url: /enterprise-browser/3-0/guide/about/
-   video: IjNspS96BNg
-   video_type: youtube
-   button_text: Learn More
  - image-location: left
    title: "MX 10.1: What's New in Mobility Extensions"
    subtitle: Major enhancements to Display, File, Touch and UI Managers